virtuozzo/vhi-ops-professional/README.md

 <img alt="Ready state" src="readme/bastion_ready.png" title="Bastion VM is ready" width="500"/>

-### Verify nested VHI cluster is fully configured.
+### Verify that the nested VHI cluster is fully configured.

-Students are expected to work with their sandbox using RDP connection to Bastion VM.
+Students are expected to work with their sandbox using an RDP connection to Bastion VM.
-To verify that nested VHI cluster is ready for students to begin training, do the following:
+To verify that the nested VHI cluster is ready for students to begin training, do the following:

-1. Connect to the Bastion VM using RDP client on port `3390`.
+1. Connect to the Bastion VM using the RDP client on port `3390`.
 2. Access nested VHI Admin Panel using desktop shortcut (username `admin`; password: `Lab_admin`):

 <img alt="Bastion VM desktop shortcut" src="readme/bastion_desktop.png" title="Connecting to VHI Admin Panel" width="500"/>

-3. Navigate to Compute section in the left-hand menu:
+3. Navigate to the Compute section in the left-hand menu:

 <img alt="Admin Panel Compute" src="readme/admin_panel_compute.png" title="Navigating to Compute cluster overview screen in Admin Panel" width="500"/>

-You should see compute cluster deployment progress bar:
+You should see the compute cluster deployment progress bar:

 <img alt="Compute Deployment Progress Bar" src="readme/compute_progress_bar.png" title="Compute Cluster deployment in progress" width="500"/>

-**_Once compute cluster is deployed the sandbox is ready for use._**
+**_Once the compute cluster is deployed, the sandbox is ready for use._**